TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-accesspolicysecuritygroups.md

 **You can’t find the service principal in the key vault Access Policy tab.**
 * Confirm that the service principal has a role assignment to your key vault in Azure Active Directory.
-* Navigate to Azure Active Directory in the Portal.
+* Navigate to Azure Active Directory in the portal.
 * Click the Users tab.
 * Search for the service principal you are looking for.
 * Click the Role Assignments tab.